graytower/INT_Overlay/README.md

 # INT_Overlay
-This is a demo for VXLAN-based INT.
-In-Band Network Telemetry for overlay network monitoring.
+This is a demo for VXLAN-based INT, an INT system for overlay network monitoring.

 ## Include